 S. 177: Data Security and Breach Notification Act of 2015 (Introduced 1/13/2015) Although this bill is intended primarily to protect consumers, small businesses and startups will benefit as well.
 We are all vulnerable to data breaches whenever we use a credit card or bank account.
-Let’s face it – our personal data as well as our business data is out there in databases scattered across the globe, and like it or not, bad guys are working hard to break in and steal whatever they can get.
-Small businesses are susceptible because their resources are limited and their options few when it comes to protecting the integrity of their data and business information.
-This bill directs Federal Trade Commission (FTC) to implement regulations to require corporations and other entities that gather data which contains personal information to enact policies to safeguard that information.
-In addition, the bill will also require that these businesses establishes procedures to to provide notice if (when!) there is a breach.
+Let’s face it – our personal data, as well as our business data, is out there in databases scattered across the globe, and like it or not, bad guys are working hard to break in and steal whatever they can get.
+Small businesses are susceptible because their resources are limited, and their options few when it comes to protecting the integrity of their data and business information.
+This bill directs Federal Trade Commission (FTC) to implement regulations to require corporations and other entities that gather data that contains personal information to enact policies to safeguard that information.
+In addition, the bill will also require that these businesses establish procedures to provide notice if (when!) there is a breach.

 And, as a special bonus piece of legislation, what could be more important to your startup and your team than this?
 H.R.
 232: Small BREW Act (Introduced 1/8/2015) This bill (AKA the “Small Brewer Reinvestment and Expanding Workforce Act“) updates the IRS tax code to reduce taxes on beer made by small producers who are under a limit of 6,000,000 barrels per year.
 This legislation will serve to support the growing main street craft and local beer industries that have become regionally important businesses and that support thousands of jobs in cities across the country.
 Not to mention, delicious!